mahendra204/Provide-Insights-to-the-Product-Strategy-Team-in-Banking-Domain/README.md

-# Customer_Churn_Prediction - Telecommunication company
+# Telecom Customer_Churn_Prediction - Telecommunication company
 This project focuses on predicting customer churn in a telecommunication industry using machine learning algorithms.

 # Problem Statement